The bell rang loudly, waking Peter up from his seventh-period nap.

-The math teacher, Mr. Holfin, looked up from his laptop.
-He gave them a dull glance, then resumed surfing the interwebs.
-He, like most of the faculty at Atherton, was fully aware that the inmates ran the asylum.
+Mr. Holfin, their math teacher, glanced up from his laptop.
+He gave them a dull, vacant stare, then resumed surfing the interwebs.
+He, like most of the faculty, knew full well that the inmates ran the asylum.

 A strained sigh.
 “Seriously?
 You’re going to yoga with snot on your face?”

 “The purpose of yoga is to propagate harmony, which means embracing the darkness.”
-Peter stood up, shouldered his backpack, and threw her a rakish smile.
+Peter threw her a rakish smile.

 “And darkness includes boogers.”

-Kaelee Simmons (junior, dance team co-captain, chess club) ran the after-school yoga program.
-Her class was incredibly popular and it made perfect sense—everyone’s parents were involved in dark-ass weapons research; slaving away on robot-spiders or forced alertness vivisections was a surefire way to raise your stress levels.
-Nearly every student got a second-hand dose of what the fuck am I doing dissecting live Insectoids, or Dear God—why the hell did I create a miniature civilization and contain it in a bottle, only to tyrannize it with nano-vampirics?
+Kaelee Simmons (junior, dance team co-captain, chess club president) ran the after-school yoga program.
+Her class was incredibly popular and it was no surprise—most kids’ parents were involved in disgusting-ass weapons research.
+Nearly every student got a second-hand dose of why am I dissecting live Insectoids, or Dear God, why did I create a miniature civilization and contain it in a bottle, only to oppress it with nano-vampirics?

-Peter unfolded his yoga mat—a prominent amanita muscaria mushroom was emblazoned on its center—and flapped it onto the ground.
-Eun Yin, who was standing to his right, recoiled in horror.
+Peter unrolled his yoga mat (an amanita muscaria was emblazoned on its center) and flapped it open.
+Eun Yin, standing to his right, recoiled in horror.

-“Oh my God.”
-She cupped a hand over her nose and mouth.
-“Peter—how long has it been since you washed that thing?”
+“Oh God.”
+She cupped her nose and mouth with both her hands.
+“Peter—how long has it been since you washed your mat?”

-“What?”
+“What?
+Why?”
 He gave her an irritable look.
-“It doesn’t smell that ba—”

-A boy behind him vomited onto the floor, then fled from the gym.
-Nearby students scuttled away, leaving Peter a ten-yard radius of empty space.
-He lowered his face down to the mushroom, gave it a sniff, then straightened up and looked around in puzzlement.
+A boy behind him gagged and vomited, then fled from the gym.
+Nearby students scuttled away, leaving him a ten-yard radius of empty space.
+Peter lowered his face down to the mushroom, gave it a sniff, then straightened up and looked around.